obsidiansystems/obelisk/docs/setup.md

 ## 3. Accessing private repositories

-If your project pins dependencies from private git repositories (as `source-repository-package` stanzas in `cabal.project`, or as nix-thunks or submodules under `deps/`), the Nix builder fetches them over SSH, so the building user needs SSH access to the host:
+If your project pins dependencies from private git repositories (as `source-repository-package` stanzas in `cabal.project`, or as nix-thunks under `deps/` consumed via `thunkSource`), the Nix builder fetches them over SSH, so the building user needs SSH access to the host:

 - [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
 - [GitLab](https://docs.gitlab.com/ee/user/ssh.html)